rfo909/CFT/doc/Reference.md

 The code.examples contains some example code for various use, while code.lib contains library code, used by most other scripts.

 Each script remembers where it was loaded from, so when saving it, it is written back to that location.

+### Local scripts may hide library scripts

+When creating scripts in locations other than the two *code* directories under CFT, take care to select a unique script name.
+Making one with the same name as one from the *code* directories effectively hides the original.

 ## Calling functions in other scripts

-Sometimes we want to call a useful function in another script file.
-This is implemented with with the following syntax:
+We frequently need to call functions in another script file.
+This is implemented with with the following syntax, using a colon:

 ```
 Script:Function (...)

-Example:
+# Example:
 Lib:Header("This is a test")
 ```